apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 As explained above, in most cases Isis' Wicket viewer will search for the first `ComponentFactory` that can render an element, and use it.
 In the case of (either standalone or parented) collections, though, Isis will show all available views.

-For example, out-of-the-box Isis provides an table view, a summary view (totals/sums/averages of any data), and a collapsed view (for `@Render(LAZILY)` collections).
+For example, out-of-the-box Isis provides a table view, a summary view (totals/sums/averages of any data), and a collapsed view (for `@Render(LAZILY)` collections).
 These are selected by clicking on the toolbar by each collection.

 Additional views though could render the objects in the collection as a variety of ways.
 Indeed, some third-party implementations already exist: